Walid Fitaihi

-Walid Fitaihi (وليد فتيحي) (born 24 September 1964) is a Saudi-American physician and also a motivational speaker on Saudi television.
+Walid Fitaihi (وليد فتيحي) (born 24 September 1964) is a Saudi-American physician and a motivational speaker on Saudi television.
 In November 2017, a decade after returning from study and work in the United States, Fitaihi was arrested by Saudi authorities and taken to the Ritz Carlton hotel as part of the 2017–19 Saudi Arabian purge, together with many prominent prisoners.
-He was later moved to al-Hair prison, south of the capital.
+He was later moved to al-Hair prison, south of the capital, and released only in August 2019.

 Early life and career

 Walid Fitaihi was born on 24 September 1964 in Jeddah, Saudi Arabia.
 He also holds United States citizenship.
 Massachusetts state records shows he had registered to vote when he was living in Cambridge.
 He took his undergraduate and medical degrees from George Washington University and a master's in public health from Harvard University.
 His family decided to build a private hospital in Jeddah in 2006.
-He returned to Saudi Arabia to help his family to found the private hospital in 2006.
-He later became the CEO of the International Medical Center, which was built by his family, and travelled often to the US for business.
+He returned to Saudi Arabia that same year to help his family set up the hospital, named International Medical Center, of which he later became CEO.

 Fitaihi was a popular Saudi reformist and TV presenter, best known for the television show Mahyay, which was about conversations around keeping the mind, body and soul healthy.
 He became a motivational speaker on Saudi television.
 He attracted nearly two million followers on his social media.